matrix-org/matrix-spec-proposals/proposals/2197-search_filter_in_federation_publicrooms.md

 This MSC proposes to introduce support for the `POST` method in the Federation API's `/publicRooms` endpoint, with all but one of the parameters from that of the Client-Server API.

+The parameter that is intentionally omitted is the `server` query parameter, as it does not make sense to include it – the requesting homeserver could make a direct request instead of requesting that a request be relayed.

-The copied parameters shall have the same semantics as they do in the Client-Server API.
+The parameters which are copied, however, shall have the same semantics as they do in the Client-Server API.

 In the interest of clarity, the proposed parameter set is listed below, along